 The Ball is Round: A Global History of Football – David Goldblatt

 Definitely one of the football books to read if you are interested about the history of the game (the US publication is titled The Ball is Round: A Global History of Soccer).
 With almost 1,000 pages, it possesses an extensive journey through the subject.
 And maybe more important is the way it stands out by its journalistic craftmanship.

 Said about it: "Goldblatt's magnum opus, at close to a thousand pages, is an ambitious project realized in a most impressive manner.
 Anyone with a brain and an interest in football will enjoy this book: just don't drop it on your foot." – The Daily Telegraph

-The World's Game: A History of Soocer - Bill Murray
+The World's Game: A History of Soccer – Bill Murray

 A straight forward attempt to tell the history of football beginning in pre-industrial times and the growth to the 1994 World Cup in less than 300 pages.

 Brilliant Orange: The Neurotic Genius of Dutch Soccer – David Winner